Dahil sa Pag-ibig (2019 TV series): Cast and characters

-Production
+Casting

 Actor Rocco Nacino was initially hired to appear in the series as Eldon Corpus.
 Nacino was later removed from the show by GMA Network, and hired to appear in the drama series Descendants of the Sun: The Philippine Adaptation.
-Benjamin Alves served as his replacement.
+Actor Benjamin Alves served as his replacement.

+Ratings

+According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of Dahil sa Pag-ibig earned a 5.2% rating.